guereslib/ten-reproducible-research-things/content/09-deidentify.md

 In the above example, there is a 75% chance that the correct answer will be recorded, but ultimately it gives the respondent a degree of plausibile deniability if questioned or attempted to be held liable.
 This high percentage of a correct answer maintains consistency in data collection and allows for patterns to still be inferred.

 There are some limitations to differential privacy which make it more of a unique tool rather than one that should be used all the time.
-These limitations include but are not limited to:
+These limitations include but are not limited to (Harness, 2022):
 - Suitability only for large datasets
 - Results are not exact for general computations
 - Results are not suitable for individual or microscale insights